karthiksaji/AP2-PROTOCOL-AGENT/documentation/API_REFERENCE.md

 For API issues or questions:
 1. Check the [Backend Documentation](./BACKEND.md)
 2. Review agent logs for debugging
-3. Ensure Groq API key is configured correctly
+3. Ensure OpenRouter API key is configured correctly

 ---